Arc-Computer/arc-memory/README.md

    arc why query "Why was rate limiting added to the users endpoint?"
    ```

-4. Export the knowledge graph for PR review:
+4. Export the knowledge graph for GitHub Actions:
    ```bash
    arc export HEAD export.json --compress
    ```

-   This creates a JSON payload that the PR bot can use to provide context-rich insights during code review.
+   This creates a JSON payload that GitHub Actions can use to provide context-rich insights during code review.

 ### The Flywheel Effect